filiksyos/androidtodo/work.md

 ## Overview

-This document explains how the Todo app was designed to work with the Chromia blockchain and the current limitations we're facing.
+This document explains how the Todo app was designed to work with the Chromia blockchain and the current limitations we're facing due to issues in the Postchain client library that are outside of our control.

 ## How It Should Work

+> ⚠️ **Important Note**: While the design below is sound, its implementation is currently limited by fundamental issues in the Postchain client library that we cannot fix from our side.

 ### Blockchain Configuration
 ```mermaid